Sinnaj94/buergeramt-crawler/readme.md

 - python
 - easily extendible
 - contains requirements.txt
+- v1.1: when jobs are found, the default Bell sound is printed (via print("\a")) (\a --> Character for playing terminal bell sound), so you can focus on your work/gaming/etc.
 ## Installation
 - Install Python and pip (python package manager)
 - (optional): Create virtualenvironment